openshift-psap/inference_results_v2.0/README.md

 ### Download the datasets for MLPerf Inference Edge 2.0:

-# MLPerf Inference Edge v2.0 Implementation
+Please refer to [/closed/NVIDIA](closed/NVIDIA/README.md) for detailed instructions on how to download the data and preprocess it.

 ## Benchmarks
-Please refer to [/closed/NVIDIA](closed/NVIDIA/README.md) for detailed instructions on how to download the data and preprocess it.

 ## List of Benchmarks